Ranger-4297/yagpdb-cc-ext/README.md

 There is an option to also recognise Discord Markup, but it's not perfect and annoying most of the time.
 You can however enable it by changing `contributes.grammars[0].path` to `"./syntaxes/yagpdbcc_markup.tmLanguage.json"`.

----

-## Release Notes

-### 1.0.0

-Initial release of the extension.
-Has not been tested thoroughly.